storj-thirdparty/uplink-python/README.md

 * create shareable Access with permissions and shared prefix.
 * list all buckets and objects with permission to shareable access.

+## <b>Run Unit Test Cases on Local</b>

+Directory with unit test cases *test* can be found in the uplink-python repository.

+To run the test cases on local system, you need to perform the following steps:
+* clone the repo so that you have the test folder on your local system.

+        directory_on_local
+        └── test
+            └── __init__.py
+            └── test_data
+            └── test_cases.py

+* Add a test file parallel to the test folder, add ```API Key``` in file and name it as ```secret.txt```.
+Directory structure would be something like this now:

+        directory_on_local
+        └── secret.txt
+        └── test
+            └── __init__.py
+            └── test_data
+            └── test_cases.py

+* Navigate to the folder, here ```directory_on_local``` and use the following command to run through all the tests.

+        $ python3 -m unittest test/test_cases.py -v

 ## <b>Documentation</b>
-For more information on function definations and diagrams, check out the [Detail](//github.com/storj-thirdparty/uplink-python/wiki/Detail) or jump to:
+For more information on function definations and diagrams, check out the [Detail](//github.com/storj-thirdparty/uplink-python/wiki/) or jump to:
 * [Uplink-Python Binding Functions](//github.com/storj-thirdparty/uplink-python/wiki/#binding-functions)
 * [Flow Diagram](//github.com/storj-thirdparty/uplink-python/wiki/#flow-diagram)
 * [libuplink Documentation](https://godoc.org/storj.io/uplink)